 Finding the right search terms that people use and then including them in your text is the most proven way to achieve success for blog posts and articles.

 5. Backlinks: Difficulty level – Very Hard

 The top factor for search engine ranking is by far the hardest.

-It is also the main reason why it takes so long for a new blog to gain traction.
+It is also the main reason a new blog takes so long to gain traction.

 It is the number of backlinks you have earned from other blogs and websites that add a link back to your site or one of your articles.

-Here is an example of some of the backlink data for ranking pages on Just Publishing Advice from Google Search Console.
+Here is an example of some backlink data for ranking pages on Just Publishing Advice from Google Search Console.

-Until you can earn backlinks, your pages will struggle to rank.
-That is why my new blog has yet to get off the ground.
+Until you can earn backlinks, your pages will struggle to rank, which is why my new blog has yet to get off the ground.